Bradley L. Pyburn

-Bradley L. Pyburn is a United States Air Force major general who has served as the chief of staff of the United States Cyber Command since June 9, 2022.
+Bradley L. Pyburn is a retired United States Air Force major general who served as the chief of staff of the United States Cyber Command from 2022 to 2024.
 He previously served as the deputy commander of the Sixteenth Air Force.

 In March 2022, Pyburn was reassigned as chief of staff of the United States Cyber Command.
 In May 2022, he was nominated for promotion to major general.